Engin-Boot/pong-stage-shweta-shinde/Stage0/BallMovement.md

 It consists of-
-  BallMotion -which moves the ball in the field(Changes the co-ordinates of Ball) BallCollision -checks if the ball collides with the wall or slab PlaceBallInCentre - Resets position of the ball to the centre
+  BallMotion -which moves the ball in the field(Changes the co-ordinates of Ball) BallCollision -checks if the ball collides with the wall or slab PlaceBallInCentre - Resets position of the ball to the center

 ## Acceptance Criteria